Conic linear series and pencils of plane quartics: An application: some special pencils of plane quartics

 \section{An application: some special pencils of plane quartics}

 Take an elliptic curve $C$ with origin $O,$ define the embedding $j: C\to |4O|=\bP^3,$ so that $j(C)$ is the elliptic normal curve and $O$ is an inflection point of $j(C)$.
 We identify $C$ and $j(C)$.
-Recall that it is a complete intersection of two quadrics \begin{remark} In the proof of \Cref{do} we have seen that the non-birational projection points $S$ are not contained in $C$ for any smooth plane curve of degree smaller than or equal to $4$.
-In this case we can be more precise: $S$ consists of the vertices of the four singular quadrics in the pencil
+Recall that it is a complete intersection of two quadrics \begin{remark} Let us find the non-birational projection points $S$ and see that they are not contained in $C$.
+Indeed $S$ consists of the vertices of the four singular quadrics in the pencil

 After a suitable coordinate choice, we have

 The singular quadrics are given by $(\lambda, \mu)\equiv (-a_i,1)$ and the vertices are the coordinate points. \end{remark}